 The fields (or metadata) in the registration page can support the following data types: dropdown lists, open text, number, password, email, radio button, country lists, or boolean (checkboxes).
 Multiple choice fields are currently not supported.

-As you add fields to your main form, keep in mind that, if needed, you can add more forms that can be displayed to attendees after completing the main form, and that you can make these forms conditional.
-This means that, based on the information provided by registrants when they fill in the main form in the landing page, you can decide whether to display or not a conditional form to your attendee.
+As you add fields to your main form, keep in mind that, if needed, you can add more forms that can be displayed to attendees, and that you can make these forms conditional.
+This means that, based on the information provided by registrants when they fill in the main form and any subsequent form, you can decide whether to display or not a conditional form to your attendee.
 More information below

 You can use the Add a description button to add a free-form text section (perfect for section breaks, adding extra guidance or information, or adding legal disclaimers).
 You can also use the Add legal documents button to add privacy policies or disclaimers for attendees to acknowledge while registering.